-Lourdes Carrasco, Guidance Counselor — Born in the Dominican Republic and raised in Inwood, Lourdes is committed to youth development, community organizing and social justice.
-She comes to us from Cristo Rey New York High School.
+Lourdes Carrasco, Guidance Counselor — Born in the Dominican Republic and raised in Inwood, Lourdes is committed to youth empowerment, community organizing, and social justice.
 Before pursing a career in education, Lourdes worked at several youth development and social justice organizations, including Chess-in-the-Schools and the NY Public Interest Research Group (NYPIRG).
-Like Marilyn Monroe, her moon sign is in Aquarius.
-Lourdes is passionate about birthing rights and hopes to become a doula, so that she may provide assistance to low-income families during the summer months.
-The key to her heart is a James Baldwin-themed anything.
+Like Marilyn Monroe, her moon sign is in Aquarius and the key to her heart is a James Baldwin-themed anything.

 Dwayne James, Social Worker and 10th Grade Team Leader — Mr. James was born and raised in Boston, MA.
 His parents are originally from the sunny island of Jamaica making Mr. James a first generation Caribbean – American.
 Mr. James grew up with two older siblings (brother and sister) and one younger brother.
 After graduating from Boston Arts Academy High School Mr. James set out to live his dream of moving to New York City.
 Mr. James obtained both his Bachelors and Masters degrees in Social Work from Adelphi University in Garden City, NY.
 Aside from aiding with the social well being of our next generation, Mr. James enjoys performing arts (Hip Hop, Jazz, and Classical Ballet) as well as watching Football and Basketball.
 Mr. James passion for working with youth derives from his experiences going to an inner city high school, and his awareness of how staff can impact the development of student’s success.